foreverfl/vscode/docs/editor/editingevolved.md

 > **Tip:** Directly invoke the **Peek References** action by clicking on these annotations.

-> **Tip:** Reference information shown in CodeLens can be turned on or off through the `setting(editor.codeLens)` [setting](/docs/getstarted/settings.md).
+> **Tip:** Reference information shown in CodeLens can be turned on or off through the `editor.codeLens` [setting](/docs/getstarted/settings.md).

 ## Rename symbol

 Some languages support rename symbol across files.
-Press `kb(editor.action.rename)` and then type the new desired name and press `kbstyle(Enter)`.
+Press `kb(editor.action.rename)` and then type the new desired name and press `Enter`.
 All usages of the symbol will be renamed, across files.

 ![Rename](images/editingevolved/rename.png)